Published September 5, 2018

-Over the past decade, I have worked with some of the world’s greatest international Law Firms and I have been heavily involved with their globalization processes.
+Over the past decade, I have worked with some o the world’s greatest international law firms and have been heavily involved in their globalisation processes.

 This has been a fascinating journey and I’ve learnt an enormous amount along the way.
 Many of the firms have grown from local powerhouses to global super powers and their progress has been fast and furious.
 Looking at various Acritas surveys over the past few years, it shows how the legal landscape has changed dramatically with many of the historically stellar names falling away as newer upstarts begin to assert themselves.

 One thing, however, that all the major international firms struggle with is trying to make the dream of ‘a seamless service across the jurisdictions’ become a reality.
 All the firms purport to deliver this seamless service and yet behind the scenes all the firms realise that this aspiration is easier to write in a brochure than it is to achieve in reality.
 Making global firms ‘work’ cross-jurisdictionally remains a challenge to even the most sophisticated outfit and close attention is required to prevent the undoubted benefits of a global footprint becoming a colossal millstone around the neck.